 Comprise is to include, compose means to make up, but both are to do with parts and the whole.
-When you use comprise, you put the whole first: “The United States of America comprises of fifty states.”
+When you use comprise, you put the whole first: “The United States of America is comprised of fifty states.”
 When you use the parts first, you use compose: “Fifty states compose the United States of America.”

 Disinterested or Uninterested

 Disinterested does not mean uninterested.
 It means unbiased or impartial: “The disinterested mediator chaired our discussions.”
 Uninterested is indifferent or not interested: “They were uninterested in talking to us.”